The best places to pick pumpkins in Scotland this Halloween

 Visitors can pick, design and carve pumpkins at the park during the festival.
 There will also be a fancy dress competition and a themed hunt as well as plenty of decorations.

-Dates for pumpkin picking run from 14-31 October and, although this is a free event, tickets will need to be registered via Eventbrite.
+Dates for pumpkin picking run from 12-31 October and tickets are £15 via Eventbrite.

 Clyde Valley Family Park, Carluke, UK, ML8 5NJ